 - a) Definition: The reprocessing of nonconforming material in accordance with approved written procedures and operations to reduce, but not completely eliminate, the nonconformance.
 The purpose of repair is to bring nonconforming material into a usable condition.
-Repair is distinguished from rework in that the item after repair still does not completely conform to all of the applicable drawings, specifications or contract requirements. - b) Authority: Repair is not allowed.
+Repair is distinguished from rework in that the item after repair still does not completely conform to all of the applicable drawings, specifications or contract requirements. - b) Authority: Repair is not allowed under this purchase order.